 When will award decisions be made?
-Grant awards will be announced in October 2011.
+Grant awards will be announced no later than October 2012.

 If my project is funded, what requirements will I need to meet?
 All successful applicants are required to submit a brief progress report every six months and a comprehensive final report at the end of the project.
-Grantees will be required to post their project information on the Conservation Registry (www.conservationregistry.org) and create a two-page fact sheet about their project for use in communications materials.
-Grantees are occasionally asked to participate in surveys, evaluation activities, and other learning opportunities.
+Grantees will be required to post their project information on the Conservation Registry (www.conservationregistry.org) and create a two-page fact sheet about their project for use in communications activities.
+WCS will also require documentation of a secured 1:1 match by January

+2013.
+Grantees are occasionally asked to participate in surveys, evaluation activities, communications efforts, and various learning opportunities.